The following sections outline which audio formats are supported by BrightSign players.

 - Dolby Digital (AC3) 5.1 audio in an MPEG2 or MOV video (pass-through over HDMI or TOSLINK w/ expander).
 Other multichannel audio formats may work as pass-through, but they are not officially supported.

-Important: All tracks must have the same sampling rate if you plan to output multiple audio tracks simultaneously (from either audio or video files).
+Important: All tracks must have the same sampling rate, or you must enable the Mixed Audio feature, if you plan to output multiple audio tracks simultaneously (from either audio or video files).

-- FLAC and Vorbis codecs (along with the .ogg file format)
+- FLAC and Vorbis codecs (with the .ogg file format)

 - WAV audio files as stereo or mono